jzstats/chatgpt-numbers-and-the-meaning-of-life/docs/README.md

 ### Retrieving the Raw Data {#retrieving-the-raw-data}

-The program communicates with ChatGPT through the available API, and at each iteration it asks the agent to the same prompt:
+The program communicates with ChatGPT through the available API, and at each iteration it gives the agent the same prompt:

 > give a number

-Each raw response get's stored as-is in an SQL Lite DB (called 'rawdb.sqlite').
+Each raw response gets stored
+as-is in an SQL Lite DB (called 'rawdb.sqlite').

 [back to Process](#process)